EvertonTomalok/emailtoolspython/README.md

 ### emailtoolspython
-A serie of methods to help you work with validation and extraction of e-mails
+A series of methods to help you work with validation and extraction of e-mails
 <br>

 # Install